ericwbailey/ericwbailey.website/source/published/you-probably-shouldnt-be-annotating-focus-order.md

 Instead, know that **making the web a little bit more accessible—and therefore a little bit better—adds up over time**.
 This also includes how you learn about the details and nuance of designing for disability.

 One of the web’s better capabilities is its ability to be revisited and updated.
 It means that past efforts can be improved on as easily as making something new.
-In a way, it can also be a form of kindness you can extend to your past self—it’s something I’m trying to do.
+In a way, it can also be a form of kindness you can extend to your past self—it’s something I’m also trying to do.

 In closing, I’ve included a list of more resources at the end of this post.
 I hope it can serve as a springboard to learn more about focus.